 Having joined Stable 3 years ago, Joe Brooker leads the research team with a focus on sourcing price discovery in opaque commodity markets and expanding Stable's global fundamental market analysis to support the growth of Stable's products.
 Booker has previously been a senior sugar analyst at S&P Global Platts having started out at ADM in their London sugar trading team.
 Between those roles, he covered the research of the African sugar markets at ED&F Man.

-The JPMCC gratefully acknowledges that on November 18, 2021, the Head of Commercial Development at Stable USA, James Sullivan, participated in a joint webinar held by the CU Denver Center for International Business, on "Emerging Technology in Global Commodities," which can be viewed at this link.
+The JPMCC gratefully acknowledges that on November 18, 2021, the Head of Commercial Development at Stable USA, James Sullivan, participated in a joint webinar held with the CU Denver Center for International Business, on "Emerging Technology in Global Commodities."